rajitchadar59/Project-And-Task-Tracking/docs/plan.md

     3.  `User` Mongoose schema and JWT auth controllers.
     4. React Context API integration and Protected Routes.
 *   **Why this order:** Everything in this system (Projects, Tasks, Dependencies) relies on role-based access control.
 Establishing the 'Manager' vs 'Member' boundary first ensures all subsequent API routes can be secured immediately.
+*   **Estimated vs Actual:** Auth was estimated at 1 hour but took slightly longer due to debugging modern Mongoose async hooks (`next is not a function` error) and restructuring Vite import paths.
 *   **What was cut:** Dropped complex email-verification flows for signups and bypassed building a dedicated "Admin Dashboard" UI in favor of a fast, secure hidden API route for Manager creation.